directus-labs/guest-authoring/crud-with-flutter-and-directus/index.md

  ...
 ```

-Then update the code in your `lib/screens/home_screen.dart` file to render the blog posts in the `PageWidget`:
+Update the code in your `lib/screens/home_screen.dart` file to render the blog posts in the `PageWidget`:

 ```
 import 'package:flutter/material.dart';